- You spend less time in the operating room.

 - Increased sensitivity to sunlight.

 - The loss of the ability to see the brightness of colors.

 - Frequent changes in eyeglass prescriptions.

 - Difficulty with daily activities such as driving, reading or golfing.

 You will undergo additional tests.
-Our doctors will review the results of these test and your vision preferences.
+Our doctors will review the results of these tests and your vision preferences.
 A recommendation will be made regarding specialized vision outcomes to determine your qualifications for bladeless Laser Assisted Refractive Cataract Surgery.

 Dropless Cataract Surgery